jellyfin/jellyfin.org/docs/general/server/media/music.md

 ## Discs

 Albums with several discs are identified by the metadata tags.
-Please place the tracks for all disks in one folder
+Please place the tracks for all discs in one folder

 ```txt
 Album